hoopdad/hoopdad.github.io/docs/ai/_posts/2025-08-06-rag-with-baml.md

 The file [embeddings_persistence_postgres.py](https://github.com/hoopdad/rag_in_python_postgresql/blob/main/embeddings_persistence_postgres.py) wraps our communications with our database.
 It includes functions as follows.

 - _ensure_table is called internally and sets up our database.
 - save_embeddings saves the chunks of our log file to the database.
-Those chunks are determined by our python code.
+Those chunks are determined by our Python code.
 We don't save the whole log file as one chunk because that would defeat the efficiency gains.
 - embeddings_exist checks if we already saved embeddings for this file.
 This is how we gain efficiencies in re-running prompts against the same log file.
 - cosine_similarity sends a database query that uses our vectorized question to find the most relevant log chunks.
 - load_embeddings will retrieve the vectors, in cases where one might want to do the cosine similarity math on their python client.
 It is not used in this POC.

 ### Prompt Layer

 This is calling BAML.
 You can see how it's used in the `query_logs` function in [embed_on_postgres.py](https://github.com/hoopdad/rag_in_python_postgresql/blob/main/embed_on_postgres.py).
 We don't have to write a lot of code for this!

 #### Calling the Client